MHAAO is an inclusive peer-run organization dedicated to self-direction honoring the voice of lived experience.

 Mental Health Association of Oregon changed its name to Mental Health America of Oregon

-MHAO wins two awards from the Substance Abuse and Mental Health Services Administration (SAMHSA):
+MHAO won two awards from the Substance Abuse and Mental Health Services Administration (SAMHSA):

-MHAO expands its services to include Peer Directed Services
+MHAO expanded its services to include Peer Directed Services

 Mental Health America of Oregon changed its name to Mental Health Association of Oregon